frctl/fractal/README.md

 Please see [issue #449](https://github.com/frctl/fractal/issues/449) ('An update on Fractal's future development') for more details about how we are planning on moving Fractal forwards in the future.

-Currently The 1.x (master) branch is stable and is being used in many projects.
+Currently the 1.x (master) branch is stable and is being used in many projects.
 Documentation for this version is available at https://fractal.build.
 The 2.0 (beta) branch is _not_ recommended for use as there are many outstanding issues + bugs, limited documentation and no active development at this time.

 ---